 Applications are submitted electronically and include a nonrefundable application fee.
 You will need to upload the following items as part of your application:

-GPA and Test Scores — GPA of 3.0 on a 4.0 scale in the final two years of undergraduate studies or in your most recent graduate degree is required.
+GPA — GPA of 3.0 on a 4.0 scale in the final two years of undergraduate studies or in your most recent graduate degree is required.

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.

-Statement of Purpose — Describe how your professional experience and goals align with the Certificate in Business Analytics.
+Statement of Intent — Describe how your professional experience and goals align with the Graduate Certificate in Business Analytics.
 Do not exceed 500 words.
 Upload to the online application.

 Start Your Application